 Are fees increased annually for the examinations?

 No. Fees for the Written Qualifying Examination and Oral Examination in 2021 are $1,950 per exam and have remained the same for since 2019.
-The $200 annual fee for Continuing Certification has not increased in over a decade since 2012.
+The $200 annual fee for Continuing Certification was last increased in 2012.

 Does the ABO maintain a balanced budget every year?